junzis/the-1090mhz-riddle/decoding.rst

          Q-bit

 This Q-bit indicates whether the altitude can be decoded.
 If the value is zero, we will exit the calculation.
 Then the altitude value is computed from the rest of the bits.

+*Off the topic: really don't understand why someone wanted to put this bit in the middle...*

 After removing Q-bit:
 ::